luiscoco/AWS_Review_Session1/README.md

 [ Regions ]     [ Edge Network ]
      |                |
 [ AZs ]         [ Edge Locations, Local Zones, Wavelength, Outposts ]
 ________________________________________

 📌 Why It Matters:

 •	High availability: Multi-AZ and multi-region designs help with disaster recovery.

 •	Performance: Local Zones and Edge Locations reduce latency.

 •	Compliance & data residency: Some organizations choose regions for legal/data sovereignty reasons.

-Go to Index

-2. Amazon CloudFront: Security deliver content with low latency and high transfer speeds
+## 2. Amazon CloudFront: Security deliver content with low latency and high transfer speeds

 CloudFront is a Content Delivery Network CDN.
 It reduces latency for end users by leveraging the 450+ Points of Presence in the AWS network to deliver content to a global audience.